The Internet of Things: A New Opportunity for Hackers

 The Internet of Things is an exciting and innovative technological evolution that is changing the way we live, do business, and interact.
 The IoT provides improvements in efficiency, convenience, and overall business processes.
 Such technological advancements are welcomed and ought to be embraced.
 However, from a cybersecurity standpoint, the IoT causes more problems and challenges than it fixes.
 Any organization actively adopting the IoT must make security a key priority.

-There is huge market demand for the IOT.
-Research conducted by the Boston Consulting Group concluded that IOT spending will increase between 2x and 4x from 2015 levels by 2020.
+There is huge market demand for the IoT.
+Research conducted by Statista discovered IoT connected devices worldwide is projected to amount to 30.9 billion units by 2025, and an exponential increase from the 13.8 billion units that are expected in 2021.
 As such, companies are producing products as fast as they can get them to market.
 Often this means products are not being developed with security in mind; vulnerabilities in the code are common.

-Illustrating the risk that IOT exposes are two recent use cases: A casino breach via a smart thermometer and the Mirai IOT Botnet
+Illustrating the risk that IoT exposes are two popular attacks that kicked off the IOT hacks that we commonly see today: A casino breach via a smart thermometer and the Mirai IoT Botnet

-Recognizing the security deficiencies in the IOT, the folks behind the botnet scanned the internet looking for open Telnet ports.
+Recognizing the security deficiencies in the IoT, the people behind the botnet scanned the internet looking for open Telnet ports.
 Once identified, they then attempted to login to those devices using a variety of common default usernames and passwords.
 On devices they were able to successfully log into, the Mirai tool was installed and turned the device into a bot.

-A majority of the devices that became bots in this digital army were IOT devices.
+A majority of the devices that became bots in this digital army were IoT devices.
 Again, this is because they were not built with security in mind and Telnet is an easy way for administrators to remotely access the system for maintenance.
-Once all the bots in the botnet were in place, DDoS attacks began against the servers of video game Minecraft.

 - Change default passwords